BrandonCorey/LS_171/study_guide.md

 ## TCP & UDP ##
 These are transfer layer protocols, responsible for getting a message to the correct service on a device
-- When talking about sender and recipient in context of TCP, we are talking about services on the host devices

 ### What are they, what are their differences, and similarities ###
 TCP (transmission control protocol) - a protocol that provides reliable data transfer